bihealth/sodar-core/docs/source/major_changes.rst

 System Prerequisites
 --------------------

+PostgreSQL
     The minimum required PostgreSQL version has been bumped to v12.
 In CI we currently use PostgreSQL v16, but anything from v12 to above should work with this SODAR Core release.
 It is strongly recommended to make backups of your production databases before upgrading.
+Python v3.11 Support Added
     Python v3.11 support has been officially added in this version.
 3.11 is now also the recommended Python version to use.
+Python v3.8 Support Dropped
+    This release no longer supports Python v3.8.
+General Python Dependencies
+    Third party Python package dependencies have been upgraded.
+See the ``requirements`` directory for up-to-date package versions and upgrade your project.

 SAML SSO Support Removed
 ------------------------